EDITORIALS

 Flexibility for exploratory testing

 Here's a crucial difference between agile and traditional testing: in agile, you're often testing features that are still evolving.
 Exploratory testing is central to this – requirements change based on what you learn.
 You discover edge cases you didn't anticipate.
-You need to explore, not just execute predefined scripts.
+You need to explore, not just execute predefined test cases.
 Tools that force fixed test case structures make this harder.
-You want something where you can quickly jot down ideas, reorganise your testing approach mid-session, and capture discoveries without fighting the tool's expectations of how testing "should" work.
+You want something where you can quickly jot down ideas, reorganize your testing approach mid-session, and capture discoveries without fighting the tool's expectations of how testing "should" work.

 All of these tools support agile testing in some form, but they suit different team sizes, budgets, and ways of working.
 Here's how they compare.

-ToolEasy to get startedWhole-team friendlyExploratory testingReal-time collaborationIntegrationsPricing
+ToolEasy to get startedWhole-team friendlyExploratory testingConcurrent testingIntegrationsPricing

 SpreadsheetsYesYesPossible but messyNoNoFree